malekyoussefIA/From_GAN_to_DCGAN/README.md

 # From_GAN_to_DCGAN

 ## Introduction
 This project aims at adressing a quick review on the principles of the generative adversarial network (GAN)  and its limits.
 Then we will implement a DCGAN network (Deep Convolutional GAN).
-This network will be used to generate art and NFT (Non-fungible token) images.
+This network will be used to generate art and food images.

 ## Table of contents
 * [Getting started](#getting-started)